-Arkansas has a pro-business government working to make it easier for companies to expand, locate, relocate and thrive within the state.
+Arkansas has a pro-business government working to make it easier for companies to expand, locate, relocate, and thrive within the state.

+The Arkansas legislature recently passed several laws that encourage economic development.
 Below are the most notable recent laws passed in Arkansas that directly and indirectly create economic opportunity and generate positive growth throughout the state.

 Tax for State Highways, Bridges, and County Roads

 The HJR 1018 House Joint Resolution was a companion piece to the Governor’s highway package.
 This will be a ballot issue for voters to decide on extending the sales and use tax of 0.5% on taxable sales of tangible personal property, specified digital products, digital codes, and services that are levied under Amendment 91.
 The revenue generated is used for the state’s four-lane highway system, county roads, and city streets.
 This ballot issue was passed as Issue 1 on November 3, 2020.

 Tax Credits for Donation of Machinery and Equipment

 Act 203 of 2019 amends the law to allow an income tax credit for donations or sales of machinery and equipment to educational institutions to include cash donation.
 The cash donation by a taxpayer will be for the purchase of new machinery and equipment for a qualified education program or a qualified research program.
 Credit for a cash donation will be 33% of the amount of the cash donation used by the educational institution to purchase new machinery and equipment.
 AEDC administers this program through the Business Finance Division.

 Arkansas Cyber Initiative